Good scores and ratings

 When you apply for a credit card, lenders wants to know how you've handled your existing debt, the number of accounts you have open, whether you've made your account payments on time, if you have defaults listed against you for non-payment by other lenders, and the total amount of credit you have access to across your credit accounts and loans.

-If I close a credit card or pay off a personal loan will that automatically improve my score?
+If you close a credit card or pay off a personal loan will that automatically improve your score?

 The total amount of credit you have is one factor affecting your credit score.
 The more credit you have, the more it will affect (and probably reduce) your credit score – but this could be offset by good repayment behaviour.
 Reducing the amount of credit, you have may be good for your credit score – but again this is only one factor taken into consideration.